 Dr Julian Boullin is a Consultant Cardiologist and Electrophysiologist working in the NHS at Dorset County Hospital and the Royal Bournemouth Hospital.
-He sees private patients at the BMI Winterbourne in Dorchester, the BMI Harbour Hospital in Poole and at the Dorset Heart Clinic in Bournemouth.
+He sees private patients at the BMI Winterbourne in Dorchester and at the Dorset Heart Clinic in Bournemouth.

 In February 2017 he relocated back to the south coast with his wife and 3 daughters.
 He practices in all areas of cardiology, and specialises in the management of heart rhythm problems.

 Member of the Royal College of Physicians, 2002